kathyychenn/cse15l-lab-reports/lab-report-5-week-10.md

 Expected Output: [foo(and(bar)]

-My implementation of markdown parse produced the incorrect output of case 498 because it did not include foo(and(bar)) as a valid link.
+My implementation of markdown parse produced the incorrect output for file 498 because it did not include foo(and(bar)) as a valid link.

 **The bug:**
 ![Image](bug498.png)
 The reason why foo(and(bar)) was not included as a link was because at the beginning of the getLinks method, nextOpenBracket was set to 0 because the open bracket is the first character of the line.
-Therefore, when the if statement checks if `!(markdown.charAt(nextOpenBracket-1)== '!' )`, nextOpenBracket - 1 = -1 and therefore the if statement will not be able to check whether there is a `!` at the correct index because -1 is not a valid index and therefore the if statement cannot evaluate to true and add the link to the return array.
-To fix this bug, we need to find a new way to determine whether there is a `!` in front of the link only when the nextOpenBracket does not equal 0.
+Therefore, when the if statement checks if `!(markdown.charAt(nextOpenBracket-1)== '!' )`, nextOpenBracket - 1 = -1.
+The if statement will not be able to check whether there is a `!` at the correct index because -1 is not a valid index which causes the if statement to not be able evaluate to true and add the link to the return array.
+To fix this bug, we need to find a new way to determine whether there is a `!` in front of the open bracket only when the nextOpenBracket does not equal 0.

 ## Test Two: Test File 519.md